 “American Indian Art from the Fenimore Art Museum: The Thaw Collection” is made possible through the generosity of the Eugene V. and Clare E. Thaw Charitable Trust.
 Organized by the Fenimore Art Museum, Cooperstown, New York, in collaboration with the Mitchell Gallery.

-Annapolis Subaru is a proud sponsor of this exhibition.
+Annapolis Subaru and Keith and Katherine Dunleavy are proud sponsors of this exhibition.